PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 __Key Design Considerations__

-1. To reduce confusion and improve debugging success, error messages by default should produce a single line of text, including the word “ERROR:” to make consistent with Verbose and Warning messages.
+1. To reduce confusion and improve debugging success, error messages should call WriteErrorLine to produce a single line of text, including the word “ERROR:” to make consistent with Verbose and Warning messages.
 This is added to $errorView as view named "SimpleView".

 - $ErrorView should contain these views